margaretkhendre/Biodiversity-vs-JS-Visualizations-Challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Before You Begin
-Create a new repository for this project called belly-button-challenge.
-Do not add this Challenge to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, copy the files from in the StarterCode folder contained within the Module 14 Challenge zip file. i.e. index.html, samples.json, and the static folder.

-NOTE
-You will not be required to access the samples.json file locally, but it is provided for reference.

-Push the above changes to GitHub.

-Deploy the new repository to GitHub Pages.

-Files
-Download the following files to help you get started:

-Module 14 Challenge filesLinks to an external site.

 Instructions
 Complete the following steps: